 , with the goal of raising another $2 million to cover additional renovation expenses.

-, which matches, at a 1:2 ratio, the first $200,000 in new gifts or five-year pledges of $5,000 or more.
-We invite you to join the Chancellor, the Chamberlins, and other generous members of the Faculty Club and UC Berkeley community and DONATE TODAY
+We invite you to join the Chancellor, George Miller, and other generous members of the Faculty Club and UC Berkeley community and DONATE TODAY

 .
 For more details, please view The Faculty Club Campaign Pamphlet.